Khaled bin Sinan: Prophetic miracles

 Muslim scholars have transmitted narrations and traditions regarding miracles that Khaled allegedly performed during his lifetime as a prophet.
 One of such traditions was Khaled, a preacher of Judaic monotheism, being sent to destroy a large fire which was worshipped by the Arabs who professed Zoroastrianism.
 Another tradition cites Khaled as being able to stop a large man-eating avian beast by faithful prayers to God.

 One of the transmitters of the stories was Al-Mu'alla ibn al-Mahdi.
 The authenticity of Al-Mu'alla was criticized by Nur al-Din al-Haythami and Abu Hatim, the latter also noted that Al-Mu'alla generally brought unsound narrations.
 Ibn Kathir affirms that the story of Khaled and the fire is disputed, but attributes its chain of narration to Ibn Abbas and then adds on that the story is not reliable evidence of Khaled's prophethood.

 Historicity

-The character of Khaled has been observed by Christian J. Robin, who affirmed that he was likely to have been an actual person with the exception of the miraculous and fantastical stories attributed to him.
+Ella Laundau-Tasseron has found that many of the fantastical and miraculous stories attributed to Khalid are constructed out of highly structure, religious and literary motifs adapted from biblical, Near Eastern, and Arabian folklore.

+While much of Khaled's story is therefore legendary, Christian J. Robin has argued that Khaled ibn Sinan himself was a real historical figure: he belonged to a minor tribe of Central Arabia, he was not the leader of his community, and he is the only pre-Islamic Arabian Prophet-claimant whose people were not destroyed.
+Therefore, Robin argues, Khaled in essence does not fit the mold of a legendary Arabian prophet and was likely a real person, even if little about his life can be known beyond his pre-Islamic monotheistic proclamations.